Stop fake SIM swaps: Prevent and recover from smartphone fraud

 - Report the incident to local police and the Canadian Anti-Fraud Centre, who can alert and educate the public.

-In many SIM fraud cases, victims suffer a loss of trust and peace of mind.
+In many SIM swap fraud cases, victims suffer a loss of trust and peace of mind.
 In the most unfortunate cases, there can be financial damage and further distress.

 Luckily for Winnipegger Allison Waedt, she suffered no financial losses before her carrier reversed her fraudulent SIM card swap.